 Ex Libris Cloud Teams manage and maintain software updates in the cloud applications.

-- Alma and Leganto – Release updates are installed on a monthly basis during a maintenance window and release notes are published to customers.
+• Alma, Leganto, Esploro and Primo VE – Release updates are installed monthly during a maintenance window and release notes are published to customers.

-Note: All SaaS environment scheduled activity is communicated via the Ex Libris Status page.
+Note: All SaaS environment scheduled activity is communicated via The Ex Libris System Status page.

 Documentation and References

-In order to make sure you benefit from Ex Libris cloud services, there is also a need to make sure that your local environment is setup correctly to allow for a smooth start with our cloud based solutions:
+In order to make sure you benefit from Ex Libris cloud services, your local environment needs to be setup correctly to allow for a smooth start with our cloud-based solutions:

 Appendix A: Rules of Behavior